oklookat/lika/README.md

             see https://github.com/oklookat/lika/blob/8fdaf8d2d22749e9d9fca1a68b380b9f8bc59d10/Utils.cs#L156
             */
             "src": "",
-            // path to target, required
+            // required, path to target, directories will be created if they do not exist
+            // deleting links (while uninstall) will delete the specific link(s).
+Empty directories before it will not be deleted
             "target": "",
-            // if true and src is dir, make symlinks to all dir contents, not to dir "dirContents": false, // optional, default false
+            // if true and src is dir, symlinks will be created not to the directory itself, but to all content in it (not recursively)
+            "dirContents": false, // optional, default false
             // if dirContents enabled, skip dirs/files names "dirContentsExcept": [] // optional